azro1/green-light-media/README.md

-# Green-Light-Media
+# Green-Light-Media💥
-Fully responsive "Landing Page" for a fictional company with blur effect.
+## Fully responsive "Landing Page" for a fictional company with blur effect.

 ## Tech Stack
 <details>